isc-projects/bind9/bin/tools/mdig.rst

    This option toggles printing of records, like the SOA records, in a verbose multi-line format with human-readable comments.
-The default is to print each record on a single line, to facilitate machine parsing of the ``mdig`` output.
+The default is to print each record on a single line, to facilitate machine parsing of the :program:`mdig` output.

 .. option:: +[no]question